figo-connect/ios-sdk/README.md

 * Select the Figo.xcodeproj in the Project Navigator and verify the deployment target matches that of your application target.
 * Add the Figo.framework to your target(s) in the "Embedded Binaries" sections

-### Carthage

-We are working on bringing back Carthage support

 ## Usage